alison-love/16-17-Millennial_Murder_Mystery/README.md

 These dependencies can be installed using `pip` as mentioned in the installation instructions.

+## Data Sourcing and Ethics
+The consumer data used in this project was sourced responsibly from the Bureau of Labor Statistics, ensuring the data's integrity and the privacy of individuals.
+We are dedicated to ethical data practices by only using aggregated and anonymized datasets, thus mitigating any risk of personal data exposure.
+Our analysis does not discriminate against any individual or group, and we strive to present the information in a manner that is both informative and respectful.

 ## Contributing

 Contributions to enhance the application are welcome.
 Please fork the repository, create a feature branch, and submit a pull request for review.